-- Does the Governing Body have a formalized or ad hoc means of hearing directly from the workforce on their experience of the company and how working there affects them? - How widespread a cross-section of the workforce does the Governing Body engage with and how substantively? - How does the content of these discussions relay back into discussions of the Governing Body about how well the company understands and addresses significant risks to people? - Does the Governing Body have a means of informing the workforce of how these interactions play into its discussions and company decisions?
+5 KEY QUESTIONS FOR LEADERS TO ASK OR BE ASKED - Does the Governing Body have a formalized or ad hoc means of hearing directly from the affected stakeholders beyond the workforce on their experience of the company and how working there affects them? - If the Governing Body engages with representatives of these stakeholders, how does it assess their legitimacy to speak for these groups? - Do any engagements include the affected stakeholder groups at greatest risk of harm in the company's operations and value chain, and how is this assessed? - How does the content of these discussions relay back into discussions of the Governing Body about how well the company understands and addresses significant risks to people? - Does the Governing Body have a means of informing any external stakeholders with which it engages of how these interactions play into its discussions and company decisions? has systems in place to regularly hear the experiences and views of external stakeholders about how they are affected by the business, and informs them about how their inputs have influenced company decision-making.
+GOVERNANCE NO.